-Cardea SOLO Software incorporates Cardiac Insight's advanced proprietary arrhythmia processing technology, developed through years of research in collaboration with leading cardiologists and scientists worldwide.
-This technology accelerates and brings to the point of care sophisticated ECG waveform analysis and arrhythmia detection.
-Accompanied by a robust suite of viewing, editing and reporting tools, streamlining clinical workflow and speeding up time to patient diagnosis.
+Cardea SOLO Software incorporates Cardiac Insight's advanced proprietary RAAPTrTM Rapid Automated Arrhythmia Processing Technology, developed through years of research in collaboration with leading cardiologists and scientists worldwide.
+RAAPTr accelerates and brings to the point of care sophisticated ECG waveform analysis and arrhythmia detection.
+Accompanied by a robust suite of viewing, editing and reporting tools, RAAPTr streamlines clinical workflow and can speed time to patient diagnosis.